Shehret Feza Hanim

-Shehret Feza Hanim (شهرت فزا هانم; Şöhretfeza Hanım; died 1895; meaning "Empyrean fame") was the ethnic Circassian Princess consort of Khedive Isma'il Pasha of Egypt.
+Shehret Feza Hanim (شهرت فزا هانم; Şöhretfeza Hanım; died 1895; meaning "Empyrean fame") was the first wife of Khedive Isma'il Pasha of Egypt.

 Marriage

-Shehret Feza married Isma'il Pasha as his first wife before his accession to the throne.
+Of Georgian origin, Shehret Feza married Isma'il Pasha, as his first wife, before his accession to the throne.
 She gave birth to two daughters, Princess Tawhida Hanim (died 1888) born in 1850, followed by Princess Fatima Hanim (died 1920), born in 1853.

 After Isma'il's accession to the throne in 1863, she was given the title of "First Princess", a position at which she remained throughout his entire reign, until his deposition in 1879.
 In Egypt she was known as Buyuk Hanim or Great Lady.
 She mostly wore traditional Ottoman garments, featuring a few western details.

 After Jamal Nur Qadin's death in 1876, her son, Prince Ali Jamal Pasha was bought up and cared for by Shehret Feza, for whom he never felt more than mildly affectionate gratitude.